ropensci/roweb3/content/blog/2023-02-17-ropensci-news-digest-february-2023/index.md

 ### Other topics

 * [What Does It Mean to Maintain a Package?](/blog/2023/02/07/what-does-it-mean-to-maintain-a-package) by Maëlle Salmon.
+This post was discussed on the [R Weekly highlights podcast](https://rweekly.fireside.fm/111) hosted by Eric Nantz and Mike Thomas.
 An attempt to define what package maintenance entails, with a few tips.